jonkracht/technical-notes/git-notes.md

-## Create new repository

-First, make new repo on Github
-Clone into folder locally
-Then add files on local computer and push to remote

 ## Config

 Check configuration of git.
 Information is stored in ./.gitconfig:
 `git config --list`

-Configuration can be done at three levels:  system-wide, global (meaning user specific), and local/repository.
+Configuration can be set at three levels:  system-wide, global (meaning user specific), and local/repository.

 `git config --list --show-scope` shows config parameters and from which level they are set.

-Repo settings (origin location etc.) are stored in  ./.git/config
+Repo settings (origin, location, etc.) are stored in  ./.git/config

 ## Authentication

-Use memory cache to retain Github user name and login git config --global credential.helper cache
+* Use memory cache to retain Github user name and login `git config --global credential.helper cache`

-Set time period to use the cache (timeout is in seconds) git config --global credential.helper 'cache --timeout=3600'
+* Set time period to use the cache (timeout parameter in units of seconds) `git config --global credential.helper 'cache --timeout=3600'`

-Git configurations (name, email, etc.) is stored in $HOME/.gitconfig
+## Basics

 `git init`
-Initialize git tracking in a folder
+Initialize git tracking in a repository

 `git status`
 Check for status of files in a repository
-Shows edited or newly-added files

-`git add file1 file2`
+`git add {file1} {file2}`
-Adds file1, file2 to tracked files
+Adds files to those to be tracked

+`git add {file1} {file2}`
+Add changes in specified to files to staging area

 `git add .`
 Add all changes into staging area